-Physiotherapist means a physiotherapist who has general registration with Australian Health Practitioner Regulation Agency.
-As outlined in the Allied Health Guideline, a physiotherapist must be approved by SIRA to deliver services in the NSW workers compensation scheme.
-The requirement to be approved does not apply to treatment provided interstate or to an exempt worker.
+Psychologist means a psychologist registered to provide psychology services with Australian Health Practitioner Regulation Agency (AHPRA).

+Note: As outlined in the Allied Health Guideline, a Psychologist must be approved by the authority to deliver services in the NSW workers compensation system.
+The requirement to be approved does not apply to treatment provided interstate or to exempt workers.

-Practitioner in this Order means a physiotherapist, chiropractor or osteopath who delivers services in accordance Schedules A of this Order to a NSW worker.
+Practitioner in this document, means a psychologist or counsellor who delivers services, in accordance with parts 1 and 2 of this document, to a NSW worker.

-Report writing occurs only when the insurer requests a physiotherapist, chiropractor or osteopath compile a written report, other than the Allied Health Recovery Request, providing details of the worker's treatment, progress and work capacity.
+Report writing occurs only when the insurer requests a psychologist or counsellor compile a written report, other than an Allied Health Recovery Request, providing details of the worker's treatment, progress and work capacity.
 The insurer must provide pre-approval for such a service.

-Treatment provided interstate: A treatment provider does not require SIRA approval under the Allied Health Guideline to deliver treatment to a worker in the NSW compensation system where:
+Treatment provided interstate: A treatment provider does not require SIRA approval under the Allied Health Guidelines to deliver treatment to a worker in the NSW compensation system where:

-- the treatment provider practices exclusively outside of NSW and provides services in practices only outside of NSW and - the NSW worker is living outside of NSW.
+- the treatment provider practices exclusively outside of NSW and provides services in practices only outside of NSW and - the NSW worker is living outside of NSW